14th Anniversary Newsletter & Membership Renewal Campaign

-Preparations for the upcoming winter, WCNSC’s 13th season, are well underway.
-No doubt, the early arrival of snow has prompted you to think of the approaching ski season.
+No doubt, the early arrival of ample snow has prompted you to think of the approaching ski season.
+Maybe you have already dusted off the skis and recognized how good the trails are!
 People support this non-profit volunteer effort for many reasons.
 For some, it is the access to quality groomed ski trails, at an affordable price and within a reasonable drive from home.
 For others, it is the sense of community created with others that share similar interests.
-Whatever the reason, we hope you will be supporting us this year by renewing your membership for the 2006-2007 ski season.
+Whatever the reason, we hope you will be supporting us this year by renewing your membership for the 2007-2008 ski season.

 Don’t try to second guess trail conditions by looking out your window!